 Here’s my list of the top 6 VPNs for use in Saudi Arabia.

-ExpressVPN is the best option for full protection for your internet activities while inside Saudi Arabia.
+ExpressVPN is a somewhat expensive but reliable all-around option for protecting your internet activities while inside Saudi Arabia.

 The British Virgin Islands-based VPN provider keeps no logs of any kind related to their users’ internet voyages.
 This offers assurance that no one can successfully request evidence of any of your activities.

 Users can combine the provider’s Bitcoin anonymous payment option with a throw-away email address to keep their payment information totally incognito.

 ExpressVPN offers reliable, speedy connections that are protected by military-grade encryption.
 Automatic kill switch protection is ready, so your online antics are never subject to being monitored in the unlikely case you lose connection to the provider’s servers.

 IPv6 leak protection ensures no IP address information leaks outside your encrypted connection.
 DNS leak protection forces your device to use the VPN’s DNS servers when connected to their network.

 A global server network of 3,000+ VPN servers spread across 94 countries provides optimal opportunity to access blocked content, no matter where it might be located.